Lucy Küng: 'Middle-managers need greater support for newsrooms to thrive'

 Media strategy expert Lucy Kueng says that news leaders have to do three jobs at once.
 They need to be unburdened to deliver on digital transformation

-Newsrooms must invest in middle-management if they are to navigate the existing challenges of the news industry, warns Lucy Kueng, a media strategy expert, in a keynote speech at Newsrewired yesterday (15 November 2023).
+Newsrooms must invest in middle-management if they are to navigate the existing challenges of the news industry, warned Lucy Kueng, a media strategy expert, in a past keynote speech at Newsrewired (15 November 2023).
+That warning still feels as relevant two years on as it did then.

 Jane Barrett, global news editor of Reuters, chronicled these challenges well in the opening remarks: independent journalism being challenged, a compromised funding model, varying expectations of four generations in the workplace, keeping staff's mental health in check amid abuse and threats to safety.

 These issues are not occurring in a vacuum.
-Generative AI brings further turbulence to public trust and content creation, so are changing expectations and preferences of news consumers.
+Generative AI continues to bring turbulence to public trust and content creation, so are changing expectations and preferences of news consumers.

 The modern consumer is spoilt for choice, in terms of topics, mediums and platforms.
 This "explosion of choice" is fantastic for them, but tough on news organisations to manage.
 They cannot really be everywhere and do everything; 'mass media' has been totally redefined.